wonechoi/wonechoi.github.io/_portfolio/3_project.markdown

 <div class="col three caption">
 	TicTacToe
 </div>
 Two players take turns marking X and O in a 3*3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
 The result will be shown on right side on menu bar.
+If nobody can make it, the game is a draw.
 <br>

 <div class="img_row" style="height: 410px; overflow: hidden;">